About | Journal | Mona | Jack | Molly | Family | Friends | Fertility | Nudity | Sex | Sanity | Spirits | Dreams

 And coolest of all, you can walk outside onto a wooden terrace that is built on top of the skylights.
 It is all white-painted wood and wisteria trellises and even vegetable gardening.
 They have tomatoes and cucumbers growing right there on the roof, and you can look up through the skylights and see red tomatoes and flowers and so on.
 It was just simply amazing to me.

-I also enjoyed holding Louise, and watching Emma nurse her.
-She was wearing a t-shirt and instead of just lifting it, she just took it off and nursed her shirtless.
-If you know me at all you know that nursing a baby is something I long to do.
+I also enjoyed holding Louise and watching Emma nurse her.
+She was wearing a t-shirt, and instead of lifting it, she just took it off and nursed her shirtless.
+If you know me at all, you know that nursing a baby is something I long to do.

-Although we had not met before, Emma knew all about me from Mona and also from my blog and so she knew I was a naturist and told me I was welcome to make myself comfortable during our visit.
+Although we had not met before, Emma knew all about me from Mona, and so she knew I was a naturist and told me I was welcome to make myself comfortable during our visit.
 People often suggest that to me, but I usually don't do it.
-For one thing, most people's properties are not private enough, and besides that I don't do it around children and husbands, just around other women (with a very few exceptions).
-Plus, I generally don't do it unless I really know the person well, which I did not in this case, but I felt such a positive connection to her that it seemed right and since hubby was at work and she made the suggestion while she was still topless herself and on her way downstairs to put Louise in bed.
+For one thing, most people's properties are not private enough, and besides that, I don't do it around children and husbands.
+Plus, I generally don't do it unless I really know the person well, which I did not in this case, but I felt such a positive connection to her that it seemed right, and since hubby was at work and she made the suggestion while she was still topless herself and on her way downstairs to put Louise in bed.

-We left her house late that afternoon and drove over to Mona's parents house where we stayed a couple more days.
+We left her house late that afternoon and drove over to Mona's parents' house, where we stayed a couple more days.
 I get along very well with them and call them "Mom" and "Dad."
 Mona came out as gay at about age 13, not just to her parents but to kids at school and everything.
 She was tough and defiant and pretty much dared anyone to hassle her over it.
-So by the time I entered the picture they had long since gotten used to one of their kids being gay and they were thrilled when we told them about wanting to have a baby together.
+So by the time I entered the picture, they had long since gotten used to one of their kids being gay (and of course society in general has been changing on that topic), and they were thrilled when we told them about wanting to have a baby together.

 * * * * *